NextCenturyCorporation/neon-dash/docs/DASHBOARD_CONFIGURATION_GUIDE.md

 ## **The Configuration File**

-The configuration file contains the following properties:
+The configuration file contains the following required properties:
 * **"datastores"** - (Object, Required) Configures the datastores that are available in the Neon Dashboard.
 Please see [**Datastores Object**](#datastores-object) for details.
 * **"dashboards"** - (Object, Required) Configures the dashboards that are available in the Neon Dashboard.
 Please see [**Dashboards Object**](#dashboards-object) for details.
 * **"layouts"** - (Object, Required) Configures the visualization layouts that are available in the Neon Dashboard.
 The **"layouts"** property is a JSON object that maps unique layout names to arrays of visualization objects.
 Please see [**Visualization Object**](#visualization-object) for details.

+Please see [**Other Properties**](#other-properties) for details about other optional configuration file properties.

 ### **Note on Elasticsearch**